Why Incorporate in Wyoming

 If someone is suing your company, it does not matter if they don’t know you are the “owner” or member.
 If your LLC is served with a lawsuit, you, as the owner, will still need to hire an attorney to represent your LLC and defend your company against the lawsuit.

 If someone is searching for you specifically to find out what assets you may have in an LLC, then not having your name in state records is advantageous.

 E-commerce sellers have product liability, and the company must be the first line of defense against a lawsuit.

 Most Amazon sellers’ only line of defense is having a separate legal entity.
-That is why LLC formalities and protecting the LLC veil is so essential.
-Once someone or a company sues your LLC, they determine it was you or an “alter ego” (common with a single-member, disregarded LLC that is owned by one person), and they pierce the LLC veil.
+That is why LLC formalities and protecting the LLC veil are so essential.
+Once someone or a company sues your LLC, they determine it was you or an “alter ego” (common with a single-member, disregarded LLC that one person owns) and pierce the LLC veil.
 They are now going after your personal assets.
-Your U.S. LLC must be a U.S. taxpayer in order to change the legal entity on Amazon.com, the same with Walmart.
+Your U.S. LLC must be a U.S. taxpayer to change the legal entity on Amazon.com, the same with Walmart.

 There is a big difference between wanting privacy from other “pesky” e-commerce sellers attempting to determine what products you sell and your company or brand name.

-Update January 2021: New Law Requires Federal Registration and Ownership Disclosure for LLC and Corporations.
+Update January 2021: New Law Requires Federal Registration and Ownership Disclosure for LLCs and Corporations.
 The National Defense Authorization Act has become law.
-This law will disclosure ownership.
-At this time, the reporting mechanism has not been determined, but this may challenge the privacy that many sellers seek in Wyoming.
+This law will disclose ownership.
+Currently, the reporting mechanism has not been determined, but this may challenge the privacy many sellers seek in Wyoming.
 Learn more here.

 Wyoming Offers No Privacy from the IRS